AlexDeshowitz/stock-classification-new/README.md

 ## Overview

+This codebase encapsulates a predictive model that seeks not to predict the prices of individual stocks, but to give confidence that, based on the moving patterns of an equity or group of equities, over a period of time the equity will be higher

-This is your new Kedro project with Kedro-Viz setup, which was generated using `kedro 0.19.3`.
+This project was setup as a Kedro project with Kedro-Viz setup, which was generated using `kedro 0.19.3`.

-Take a look at the [Kedro documentation](https://docs.kedro.org) to get started.
+Take a look at the [Kedro documentation](https://docs.kedro.org) to learn more about Kedro

 ## Rules and guidelines

-In order to get the best out of the template:
+In order to get the best out of this pipeline:

 * Don't remove any lines from the `.gitignore` file we provide
 * Make sure your results can be reproduced by following a [data engineering convention](https://docs.kedro.org/en/stable/faq/faq.html#what-is-data-engineering-convention)